Chuck Norris: Political views

 In 2007, Norris took a trip to Iraq to visit U.S. troops.

+Norris supported Mike Huckabee's failed candidacy in the 2008 Republican Party presidential primaries, where he made headlines for calling the eventual Republican nominee, John McCain, too old to handle the pressures of being president.
+He voiced his support for McCain in the 2008 presidential election, emphasizing his enthusiasm for McCain's partner on the Republican ticket, Sarah Palin.

-On November 18, 2008, Norris became one of the first members of show business to express support for the California Proposition 8 ban on same-sex marriage, and he chided activists for "interfering" with the democratic process and the double standard he perceived in criticizing the Church of Jesus Christ of Latter-day Saints without criticizing African Americans, who had voted for the measure by a wide margin.
+On November 18, 2008, Norris became one of the first members of show business to express support for the California Proposition 8 ban on same-sex marriage, and he criticized activists for not accepting the democratic process and the apparent double standard he perceived in criticizing the Church of Jesus Christ of Latter-day Saints without criticizing African Americans, most of whom who had voted for the measure.

 In 2009, Norris had expressed support for the Barack Obama "birther" conspiracy.
-In his letter, released at WorldNetDaily, Norris deemed then-President Obama's refusal to enclose his birth certificate suspicious and implored latter to do so in order to put a end to the conspiracy.
+In his letter, released at WorldNetDaily, Norris deemed then-President Obama's refusal to disclose his birth certificate suspicious and implored him to put an end to the conspiracy theories.

-On April 11, 2011 Norris had written a five-part investigation regarding the "inflitration of Sharia law into United States culture" for WorldNetDaily.
+On April 11, 2011 Norris had written a five-part investigation regarding the "infiltration of Sharia law into United States culture" for WorldNetDaily.

 On June 26, 2012, Norris published an article on Ammoland.com, in which he accused the Obama administration of paying Jim Turley, one of the national board members of the Boy Scouts of America at the time, to reverse the organization's policy that excluded gay youths from joining.